MikulasP/SnakeAES/README.md

 This is one of the most simple AES implementation in python (also usable on Micropython).

-For now the only supported mode is AES ECB with 128 bit long key, and no padding.
+For now the only supported mode is AES ECB with 128 bit long keys, and no padding.

 A little background
 -------------------